 Hays City is called the “Sodom of the Plains.”

 The first railway in the state was in operation in Lawrence.

 April 15, 1871 – James Butler Hickok replaced Tom Smith as Marshal of Abilene.

-July-August, 1871 – During this period there was considerable violence in the saloons and dance halls at Newton, with nine men being shot down in one shootout.
+July-August, 1871 – During this period, there was considerable violence in Newton’s saloons and dance halls, with nine men being shot down in one shootout.

 1872 – “Home on the Range” song words written in Smith County by Dr. Brewster M. Higley, M.D.